• Skip to primary navigation

 Ghost and pumpkin cake pops in a silver tin surrounded by autumn leaves.

 When testing this recipe I couldn't resist also making some pumpkin cake pops to add to the Halloween theme using candy melts just like in my gluten free cake pops.
-I used my gluten free chocolate sprinkle cake as the base recipe for the cake pops as it makes the most decadent fudgy chocolate balls.

 Jump to: